NIKSS-vSwitch/nikss/mininet/README.md

-# Using PSA-eBPF with Mininet
+# Using NIKSS with Mininet

-This file explains how to use PSA-eBPF with Mininet.
-To learn more about the PSA-eBPF compiler, please visit [the official documentation site](https://github.com/p4lang/p4c/tree/main/backends/ebpf/psa).
+This file explains how to use NIKSS with Mininet.
+To learn more about the PSA-eBPF compiler for NIKSS, please visit [the official documentation site](https://github.com/p4lang/p4c/tree/main/backends/ebpf/psa).

-The `mininet/lib` directory contains a Python file (`nikss_mn.py`) that implements Mininet objects to run PSA-eBPF in the Mininet environment.
+The `mininet/lib` directory contains a Python file (`nikss_mn.py`) that implements Mininet objects to run NIKSS in the Mininet environment.
 The Mininet objects are Python wrappers on top of the `nikss-ctl` tool.

-**Note!** The PSA-eBPF switch does not currently expose any remote control interface (such as P4Runtime or Thrift).
-The integration of PSA-eBPF with a control plane software stack is still to be done.
+**Note!** The NIKSS switch does not currently expose any remote control interface (such as P4Runtime or Thrift).
+The integration of NIKSS with a control plane software stack is still to be done.
 Hence, the Mininet wrappers use local the `nikss-ctl` commands to manage P4 programs.

-## Writing Mininet script for PSA-eBPF
+## Writing Mininet script for NIKSS

-Using Mininet to run PSA-eBPF is as simple as using Python/Mininet objects in your script defining a Mininet topology. `demo.py` gives a basic example of how to define a Mininet topology composed of PSA-eBPF switches.
+Using Mininet to run NIKSS is as simple as using Python/Mininet objects in your script defining a Mininet topology. `demo.py` gives a basic example of how to define a Mininet topology composed of NIKSS switches.

 ## Demo